 The opportunities to observe wildlife in the Lake District are fantastic.
-Endangered red squirrels can be found in Cumbria.
-Look out for them in the conifers in Dodd Wood or in Whinlatter forest.
-Their survival is not guaranteed with current estimates suggesting that only about 5,000 reds are left in Cumbria.
+Endangered red squirrels can be seen here.
+Look out for them in the conifers in Dodd Wood or in Whinlatter Forest.
+Their survival is not guaranteed with current estimates suggesting that only about 5000 reds are left in Cumbria.
 The work of the Red Squirrels Northern England is crucial in monitoring and checking the advance of the greys.
 They call on the public's help in reporting sitings of both red and grey squirrels in an attempt to preserve areas in which red squirrels can live unchallenged.

 If plantlife is your particular interest Cumbria's flora is surprisingly rich given the northern latitude of the county.
 Over 1300 species of plant have been recorded, mainly because of the varied habitats of the area.
 The fells to the north of Keswick are acidic and whilst they support less plantlife than some of the southern Cumbrian coastal areas, the heather cover in late summer is spectacular, and rare lichens are found on rocks in some of the more remote areas of the north western fells.
 Fungi are bountiful in wooded areas in and around Keswick during the autumn months.

 A major focus of conservation is maintaining the delicate balances that exist throughout the landscape and natural environment of the Lake District.
 In the past farming, mining and forestry have all left their mark.
 Today tourism has a very real impact.
 A walk along any of the many footpaths in and around Keswick will reveal signs of erosion.
 The Fix the Fells project was set up to raise funds for repairs and coordinate the efforts of volunteers to keep footpaths and access open .